jmacarthur/minimus-servo/README.md

 This is a servo controller for the AVR Minimus.
 It can control up to three servos using commands taken over a virtual serial port.
 It is a modification of the VirtualSerial example in the LUFA project.
 LUFA can be found here: http://www.fourwalledcubicle.com/LUFA.php

+Prebuilt binaries for the Minimus 32 are available in the releases section.

 ## How to build the servo controller on Ubuntu:

 1. Install pre-requisites: sudo apt-get install gcc-avr avr-libc dfu-programmer